Racial Equity Grid

 Our goal for this program is to support rigorous, intellectually ambitious, and technically sound research that is relevant to the most pressing questions and compelling opportunities in relation to racial equity in education.
 We seek to support scholarship that develops new foundational knowledge that may have a significant impact on practice and policy.
 We value work that fosters creative and open-minded scholarship, engages in deep inquiry, and examines robust questions related to education and inequality.
 We also value work that is engaging emerging possibilities.
 We invite proposals that aim to grow the current scope of research on racial equity, develop new knowledge through interdisciplinary scholarly engagement, and include collaboration in the service of increasing the impact of educational research.

 To this end, this program supports proposals from multiple disciplinary and methodological perspectives, both domestically and internationally, and from scholars at various stages in their careers.
 We anticipate that proposals will span a wide range of topics and disciplines.
-We expect and welcome methodological diversity in answering pressing questions; thus, we are open to projects that utilize a wide array of research methods including quantitative, qualitative, mixed-methods, ethnographies, design-based research, participatory methods, and historical research, to name a few.
+We expect and welcome methodological diversity in answering pressing questions; thus, we are open to projects that utilize a wide array of research methods including quantitative, experimental and quasi-experimental research, causal and correlational studies, qualitative, mixed-methods, ethnographies, design-based research, participatory methods, and historical research, to name a few.
 We are also interested in methodological research that can enable and support research on and with racialized communities that build capacity for equitable educational systems.
 This could include exploration of methods appropriate in small samples and populations, the development of new measures and indices, and studies regarding the impact of methods and algorithms on reducing or promoting inequality.
 We are open to projects that might incorporate data from multiple and varied sources or work closely with practitioners or community members over the life of the project.

 We expect that projects will interrogate the systems and structures that are associated with racial inequities.
-We seek proposals that focus on a strengths-based, rather than a deficit oriented, approach.
+We seek proposals that focus on a strengths-based, rather than a deficit-oriented, approach.
 A strengths-based perspective affirms and extends the knowledge, resources, goals, capacities, and interests of individuals, families, and communities, and identifies and builds upon existing assets and resources.

 Eligibility